-&lt;sup>1 Taxable income in Uganda's PAYE records is roughly comparable to broad income in the elasticity of taxable income literature.
+&lt;sup>3 Taxable income in Uganda's pay-as-you-earn (PAYE) records is roughly comparable to broad income in the elasticity of taxable income literature.
 Employees' taxable income consists of basic salary plus e.g., allowances and bonuses paid by the employer minus applicable deductions.
 In Uganda there is only one deduction, the local service tax, which has not changed since 2008.